What is a TIA Stroke?

 What is a TIA stroke?
 Transient Ischemic Attack (TIA) is caused by a temporary disruption of blood flow to a part of the brain.
 The most common cause of a TIA is the same as that of an ischemic stroke: the blockage of an artery supplying blood to the brain.
 This blockage is typically due to a blood clot or atherosclerosis, which is the buildup of fatty deposits (plaque) in the blood vessels.

-There are several factors that can increase the risk of developing a TIA or stroke, including:
+Several factors can increase the risk of developing a TIA or stroke, including:

 • High blood pressure (hypertension)